 Today's Fiesta, which debuted for the 2011 model year, is Ford's first new subcompact entry since the Aspire.
 It was adapted for U.S. sales from a model sold in Europe.
 Ford was right to change the name of its subcompact again, as it offers better performance and more standard equipment—not to mention a greater number of safety features—than any of its American predecessors ever did.

 The revived Fiesta is wholly different from the typical economy car.
 Today's Fiesta is fully modern, with the features, handling, powertrains, and looks to make it a real competitor.
 The interior's interesting (if not universally loved) styling also helps set it apart from its price-minded roots.

-The Fiesta's narrow body and tight backseat didn't make it as useful as some other vehicles in this class--especially compared to the cavernous interior of the Versa sedan or the flexible Fit.
-In reviews of the Fiesta, though, we noted that the Fiesta steers and handles far better than most of the numb, soft appliance vehicles in the class.
-We weren't fans of the odd, slanted instrument panel used in 2011-2013 Fiestas, so the revised 2014 dashboard is a step in the right direction.
+The Fiesta's narrow body and tight backseat keep it from being as useful as some other vehicles in this class, especially compared to the cavernous interior of the Versa sedan or the flexible Fit.
+In reviews of the Fiesta, though, we noted that it steers and handles far better than most of the numb, soft appliance-like vehicles in the class.

-Options includes a power moonroof and Ford Racing wheels, along with several sport appearance packages.
-Among other novel features, the Fiesta driver can choose among several different colors of LED “mood lighting” to illuminate its cup holders, footwells, and so forth.
+Options include a power moonroof and Ford Racing wheels.
+Among other novel features, the Fiesta driver can choose from several different colors of LED “mood lighting” to illuminate the cupholders, footwells, and other interior bits.